 Most Sequel usage (and all common Sequel usage) is thread safe by default.
 Specifically, multiple threads can operate on Database instances, Dataset instances, and Model classes concurrently without problems.
-In general, Database instance and Model classes are not modified after application startup, and modifying Dataset instances returns modified copies of the dataset instead of mutating it.
+In general, Database instance and Model classes are not modified after application startup, and Dataset instances are always frozen.

 This is a small list of things that are specifically non thread-safe.
 This is not an exhaustive list, there may be cases not mentioned here.

 1) Model instances: Model instances are not thread-safe unless they are frozen first.
 Multiple threads should not operate on an unfrozen model instance concurrently.

 2) Model class modifications: Model class modifications, such as adding associations and loading plugins, are not designed to be thread safe.
 You should not modify a class in one thread if any other thread can concurrently access it.
 Model subclassing is designed to be thread-safe, so you create a model subclass in a thread and modify it safely.